 You will want to spend the last morning lingering and enjoying Venice for one last time before it’s time to relax in a water taxi and speed through the canals of Venice like James Bond on the way to the airport.

-Although this represents the photographic adventure’s planned itinerary, it is subject to change at the discretion of the adventure leaders.
+Although this represents the photographic workshop’s planned itinerary, it is subject to change at the discretion of the workshop leaders.